-This is post for my gluten-free pan fried chicken contains affiliate links.
+This post is for my gluten-free pan-fried chicken and contains affiliate links.
+Please see my disclosures.

 Today, I’m going to share with you just how easy this recipe is to make, as well as share with you some gluten-free breadcrumb options worth trying.

 Gluten-Free Breadcrumb Options